home-assistant/home-assistant.io/source/_integrations/media_extractor.markdown

 ---
-title: "Media Extractor"
+title: Media Extractor
-description: "Instructions on how to integrate the Media Extractor into Home Assistant."
+description: Instructions on how to integrate the Media Extractor into Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Media Player